 HACA holds on annual basis a Biometric screening for all employees and on-site flu shots.
 HACA encourages all employees to take advantage of various health programs provided on-site or through partnering vendors.
-In 2016, HACA partnered HACA's health insurance provider to offer health classes to all employees.
+In 2018, HACA partnered Gold's Gym to offer on-site health classes to all employees.